 - Would you like to increase word of mouth referrals?

 You may wish to accomplish multiple goals simultaneously, but master one objective at a time.
 This way, you can incentivize a certain behavior that aligns with your goal.
-For example, if your goal is to spread the word about your product/brand, incentivize referrals by offering rewards in exchange for new signups.
+For example, if your goal is to increase brand awareness and spread the word about your product/brand, incentivize referrals with a referral program that offers rewards in exchange for new signups.

-Alternatively, if your goal is to get more revenue, incentivize repeat purchases by offering a special, limited-time discount.
+Alternatively, if your goal is to get more revenue, incentivize frequent purchases by offering a special, limited-time discount.

 Which type of loyalty program should you create?

-A points program is perhaps the simplest loyalty program to create.
+Point-based loyalty programs are perhaps the simplest loyalty programs to create.
 It’s the most popular for two reasons: It’s easy to understand and it’s easy to implement.

-In a points program, your customers earn points for actions such as completing a purchase, referring a friend, or following you on social media.
+In a points-based loyalty program, your customers earn points for specific actions such as completing a purchase, referring a friend, or following you on social media.
 The points can then be exchanged for rewards, such as coupons and products.

 In a fee-based program, you charge a fee to join.
 Customers of this program enjoy extra, exclusive benefits with your SaaS for an annual or a one-time fee.
 A fine example of this is Amazon’s Prime program, where Amazon members pay an annual fee to receive additional benefits, such as free, two-day shipping.
 You’ll charge your customers to provide a benefits package that complements existing and/or future purchases.

-Decide on which program will work best for your customers and your goal.
+Decide on which program will work best for your existing customer base and your goal.

 How to Choose the Right Rewards for Your Program

-When choosing the ideal reward for your customer loyalty program, ask these questions about your customers:
+When choosing the ideal reward for your customer loyalty program, the first step is to ask yourself these questions: